-As a part of the Vision Development Module, NI Vision Assistant is an interactive prototyping tool for machine vision and scientific imaging developers.
-With Vision Assistant, you can prototype vision applications quickly and test how various image processing functions work.
+NI Vision Assistant is included with the Vision Development Module.
+Vision Assistant is an interactive prototyping tool for machine vision and scientific imaging developers.
+With Vision Assistant, you can prototype vision applications quickly and test how various vision image processing functions work.